 If an informal conversation is not beneficial, mediation might work.

-In some U.S. jurisdictions, short term rentals are regulated.
-For example, to limit the number of vacation rentals in a single neighborhood, a city might not allow someone to use their house as a vacation rental if there is another vacation rental within 250 feet.
+In some U.S. jurisdictions, short-term rentals are regulated.
+For example, to limit the number of vacation rentals in a single neighborhood, a city might not allow someone to use a house as a vacation rental if there is another vacation rental within 250 feet.

 To see whether vacation rentals are regulated in your area, review the applicable zoning ordinance (also called a "development code").
-If the zoning ordinance is unclear, you can call the local planning department for help or hire a land use attorney to help you determine whether any regulations or restrictions apply to the use of your neighbors' property as a short term rental.
+If the zoning ordinance is unclear, call the local planning department for help or hire a land use attorney to help you determine whether any regulations or restrictions apply to the use of your neighbors' property as a short-term rental.

-Even if using their property as a vacation rental does not violate the zoning ordinance, it does not make the use lawful.
-Most jurisdictions have laws prohibiting nuisances and obnoxious noises.
-A nuisance is generally defined as: "something that interferes with the use of property by being irritating, offensive, obstructive, or dangerous.”
-There may also be noise regulations that prohibit, amongst other noises, “any yelling, shouting, hooting, whistling, singing or other human-produced noise that is unnecessarily loud.“ Noise and nuisance regulations are usually enforced by the local law enforcement agency, so you will need contact local law enforcement.
-A call from the police may serve as a wake up call for your neighbors.
+Even if using the property as a vacation rental does not violate a zoning ordinance, most jurisdictions also have laws prohibiting nuisances and obnoxious noises.
+A nuisance is usually defined as: "something that interferes with the use of property by being irritating, offensive, obstructive, or dangerous."

-Although a lawsuit involves time, money, and risk, it is another option to consider.
-In cases like this, if the noise and partying is excessive, there may be a basis for a claim for "private nuisance."
-In a lawsuit, you can seek to recover money damages, as well as an injunction that orders your neighbors to immediately stop renting their property as a short term vacation.
+Although a lawsuit involves time, money, and risk, it's another option to consider.
+If the noise and partying is excessive, there might be a basis upon which to claim "private nuisance."
+You can ask the court to award money damages as well as an injunction ordering your neighbors to immediately stop renting their property as a short term vacation rental.